Get Schooled: Jxn's Colleges and Universities

 Despite its size, the Millsaps Majors compete in 18 NCAA Division III intercollegiate sports.

 Liberal arts students have top-line resources to express their creativity at The Windgate Visual Arts Center.
-The school’s notable ELSEWorks brings students’ dreams to life, including Jackson’s Midtown Depot, a student-founded art and craft beer garden that features rotating visual and performance art by local and regional creatives.
+The school’s notable ELSEWorks brings students’ dreams to life, including Jackson’s Midtown Depot, a student-founded art and craft beer garden rental venue that features rotating visual and performance art by local and regional creatives.

 Established in 1883, Belhaven University continues to be a top-tier Christian college, known for its nationally recognized academics on-campus and online, notable faculty, and “best buy” affordability.